deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 Currently supported: `RPA`, `LDA`, `PBE`, `HSE`, `HF`.
 - **Default**: LDA

-### init_fxc
+### init_xc_kernel

 - **Type**: String
 - **Description**: The method to initalize the xc kernel.
-  - "gs": Calculate xc kerenel ($f_\text{xc}$) from the ground-state charge density.
+  - "from_chg_groundstate": Calculate xc kerenel ($f_\text{xc}$) from the ground-state charge density.
-  - "file_fxc": Read the xc kernel $f_\text{xc}$ on grid from the provided files.
+  - "file": Read the xc kernel $f_\text{xc}$ on grid from the provided files.
 The following words should be the paths of ".cube" files, where the first 3 (spin-aa, spin-ab and spin-bb) will be read in.
 The parameter [xc_kernel](#xc_kernel) will be invalid.
 Now only LDA-type kernel is supproted as the potential will be calculated by directly multiplying the transition density.
-  - "file_chg": Calculate fxc from the charge density read from the provided files.
+  - "from_chg_file": Calculate fxc from the charge density read from the provided files.
 The following words should be the paths of ".cube" files, where the first [nspin]($nspin) files will be read in.
-- **Default**: "gs"
+- **Default**: "from_chg_groundstate"

 ### lr_solver